BACKGROUND

 What is a lynx?

-There are four species of lynxes: the Iberian lynx (found in Spain and Portugal), the Canada lynx (native to Canada and the Northern United States), the bobcat (ranging from Northern Mexico to southern Canada) and the Eurasian lynx (the species that once lived in Scotland and is still found across much of Europe and Asia).
+There are four species of lynxes in the world: the Iberian lynx Lynx pardinus (found in Spain and Portugal), the Canada lynx Lynx canadensis (native to Canada and the Northern United States), the bobcat Lynx rufus (ranging from Northern Mexico to southern Canada) and the Eurasian lynx Lynx lynx (the species that once lived in Scotland and is still found across much of Europe and Asia).

-The Eurasian lynx – usually referred to as ‘the lynx’ in Scotland – is the largest lynx species, with an adult body mass of 12-28 kg (males are, on average, slightly larger than females).
+The Eurasian lynx – typically referred to as just the lynx in Scotland – is the largest lynx species, with an adult body mass of 12-28 kg (males are, on average, slightly larger than females).
 Several subspecies of Eurasian lynx have been identified, including the Carpathian lynx, the Balkan lynx, the Caucasian lynx and the Northern lynx (Lynx lynx lynx, found across Fennoscandia, the Baltic states and Poland).

 When did the lynx go extinct in Scotland?